tedpark/KoaJs-MongoDB-JWT-StarterKit/README.md

 ### Prerequisites
 What things you need to install the software and how to install them
 * MongoDB local server
-* Passport Social id (Ex: clientId:... clientSecret:...) in /utils/auth.js
+* You have to Edit Passport Social id (Ex: clientId:... clientSecret:...) in /utils/auth.js

 ### Starting App